mmistakes/so-simple-theme/_mnprdocs/uber.md

 	<figcaption>The default mnpr_uber material in the Attribute Editor.</figcaption>
 </figure>

 The first element within the _mnpr_uber_ material is the `Open ShaderFX` button.
 This button will open the _ShaderFX Graph_, which allows complete control to customize the material with nodes.
 The graph is intended for shader writers or advanced users who know how to manipulate and work with the _ShaderFX_ framework.
-Using the _ShaderFX_ framework is outside of the scope of this documentation, but, if interested, I recommend you to watch [these tutorials](https://www.youtube.com/watch?v=wWc9_eqbGUI&list=PLOKJUFwsV5SotMRNNxxmbVjlyz7R7mdoc) and read the [advanced documentation](#advanced).
+Using the _ShaderFX_ framework is outside of the scope of this documentation, but, if interested, we recommend you to watch [these tutorials](https://www.youtube.com/watch?v=wWc9_eqbGUI&list=PLOKJUFwsV5SotMRNNxxmbVjlyz7R7mdoc) and read the [advanced documentation](#advanced).
 {: .top2 #shaderfx-graph}

 The first section, when opened, provides the material **Settings** that allow to customize what optional features the _mnpr_uber_ material should have.
 The section is closed by default, as these settings are rather advanced.
 However, we'll go into detail with each setting [further on](#settings).
 Let us concentrate first on the default material **Attributes**.